bjornbredesen/MOCCA/README.md

 To build, run
 `autoreconf --install && ./configure && make`.

+MOCCA can optionally link with Shogun, for support for additional supervised learning methods.
+In order to link with Shogun (version => 16), run `./configure` with the additional directive `--use-shogun`.
+`autoreconf --install && ./configure --enable-shogun && make`.

 After building, MOCCA can be installed by running `sudo make install`.